bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^lee-1912:b]: Page 85, third paragraph.
 "The condition of the girdle is remarkably good for, with the exception of the hole mentioned above, and one or two cracks and places where the edge is ragged, it is a perfect specimen."<br><br>Page 85, fourth paragraph:  "It is very evenly spun, and still has a considerable amount of strength in spite of its great age."
 [^lucotte-2022]: Lucotte, Gérard.  "[Gold and Silver Particles on the Turin Shroud, Studied by Scanning Electron Microscopy and Elemental Analysis](https://www.scirp.org/journal/paperinformation.aspx?paperid=120356)."
 Archaeological Discovery.
 2022.
 [^lynn-1980]: Lynn, Donald.
 J.  "[Some Anthropological Evidence Pertinent to the Shroud of Turin](https://www.shroud.com/pdfs/Lynn%20circa%201980%20OCR.pdf)."
 1980.<small>Donald Lynn was an image analysis expert and member of STURP who studied the Shroud in person in 1978.</small>
-[^lynn-1980:a]: "[O[f the ten adult males described in Table 1, one... was estimated to be 181 cm (~6') tall and another... between 170 and 178 cm (5'7" and 5'10").
+[^lynn-1980:a]: Page 3:  "Of the ten adult males described in Table 1, one... was estimated to be 181 cm (~6') tall and another... between 170 and 178 cm (5'7" and 5'10").
 Several are described as being very robust or muscular.
 This would indicate that an individual of the stature imaged on the Shroud would not necessarily have been overly large for a man living in Jesus' time."<br><br>The average height of the 10 males is (174+167.5+167+157+167+160+168+162+181+167)/10 = 167 cm.
 [^maloney-2014]: Maloney, Paul C.  "[What Went Wrong With the Shroud’s Radiocarbon Date?
 Setting it all in Context](https://www.shroud.com/pdfs/ohiomaloneypaper.pdf)."
 2014.  <small>Maloney is an archaeologist.
 The paper is peer reviewed although the appendices are not, as noted on page 16.</small>
 [^maloney-2014:a]: <small>Chemist Ray Rogers provides a comment to Maloney on page 38: "Remember there are blood spots all over the cloth, and sulfoproteins evolve H2S at low temperatures and they evolve hydroxyproline through roughly the same temperature ranges.
 Only blood spots near the scorches showed degradation.
 Your figure 3 shows a t/T curve.
 The same applies to the other compounds on the cloth.
 For example, pentose impurities on the non-image areas A (or even the hexose ketoses) would have shown degradation within 4 hrs at 100C."</small>
 [^marino-2022]: Marino, Joe.  "[Appendix To:  Raymond Rogers' Communications to the Shroud Science Group on the Anomalous Nature of the C-14 Corner](https://www.academia.edu/90785257/APPENDIX_TO_Raymond_Rogers_Communications_to_the_Shroud_Science_Group_on_the_Anomalous_Nature_of_the_C_14_Corner)."
 2022.<small>This is a compilation of emails sent by STURP chemist Ray rogers in the years before his death in 2005.</small>